mitoNGS/MToolBox_snakemake/README.md

 The graph in file `my_workflow.svg` will report all the workflow steps (for each sample in the `analysis.tab` configuration file).
 Steps in dashed lines are to be run (because their outputs are not present), whereas outputs for steps in solid lines are already present.
 A graphical representation of the workflow as per the `analysis.tab` file in this repo is reported as follows.

 ![workflow](workflow.png)

+## Acknowledgements

+[Claudia Calabrese](https://github.com/clody23) for help in porting the code in the module `mtVariantCaller.py` from python2 to python3.